 --disable-no_exceptionsoptions when configuring the library (note the double negation).

 How is wxWidgets being developed?

-We are using Subversion to develop and maintain wxWidgets.
-This allows us to make alterations and upload them instantly to the server, from which others can update their source.
+We are using git to develop and maintain wxWidgets.
+This allows us to make alterations and publish them where others can update their source.

-To build source from SVN, see the BuildSVN.txt file in the top-level wxWidgets distribution directory.
+To build source from git, see the BuildGit.txt file in the top-level wxWidgets distribution directory.

 How is wxWidgets distributed?

 wxBase is a subset of wxWidgets comprised by the non-GUI classes.
 It includes wxWidgets container and primitive data type classes (including wxString, wxDateTime and so on) and also useful wrappers for the operating system objects such as files, processes, threads, sockets and so on.
 With very minor exceptions wxBase may be used in exactly the same way as wxWidgets but it doesn't require a GUI to run and so is ideal for creating console mode utilities or server programs.
 It is also possible to create a program which can be compiled either as a console application (using wxBase) or a GUI one (using a full featured wxWidgets port).

 What is wxUniversal?